dpatrie/cheezzypizza/README.md

 Front end will consist of one route:

-- /orders/
+- /orders

-This route will be serviced by a rest web service.
+This route will be serviced by a web service.
 The presentation will be handled by a twitter bootstrap template.

 The rest web service will consists of two endpoints:

-- /customers/
+- /customers
-- /pizzas/
+- /pizzas

 ##Database structure